optozorax/unasanu/content/en/index.md

 In general, since conasanu is more fundamental than unasanu, it would be logical to shape the article around the former.
 However, I am building it around the latter because it's easier for me and for you.
 This might be a mistake.

-## Panpsychism and the Consciousness of a Stone
+## Panpsychism and the consciousness of a stone

 It may appear that conasanu implies that there's some form of consciousness encoded in a stone, and in any other object, and that they're all conscious and feel something.
 This viewpoint is called **panpsychism**.